BIOMS 4150

 Course introduces the immune system and key concepts in immunology.
 Focuses on the human system and medically relevant pathogens and immunization.
 Course delves into the cell biology of signaling, genetic recombination and gene expression.
 Students will learn how immune cells develop, communicate and carry out immune responses.
 Students will learn how vaccines work and use clinical cases to apply knowledge of immune concepts.
 Course ends with a brief survey of immune-mediated diseases, cancer immunology and immunotherapies

-Enrollment Priority REF-FA25 Enrollment limited to: junior and senior undergraduate students; sophomores allowed only by instructor consent.
+Enrollment Information REF-F25 Enrollment limited to: junior and senior undergraduate students; sophomores allowed only by instructor consent.

 - State the purpose of the immune system & typical threats that it addresses.